Can the FIRE movement help you retire early?

 The importance of having a backup plan

-It’s also a good idea to plan for several different ages and scenarios and account for variables you can’t control.
+It’s also a good idea to plan to retire at several different ages and account for scenarios or variables outside of your control.

-For support with your financial independence journey, from retirement planning to investment strategies, find an independent advisor through Unbiased
+Find an independent advisor through Unbiased to support you on your financial independence journey, from retirement planning to investment strategies.